osbuild/images/docs/developer/code-manifest-generation.md

 _Note:_ The package source specification is special in that it defines an array of package _sets_, which means each element in the array specifies multiple packages.
 We sometimes refer to this array as a _package set chain_.
-Chains of package sets are depsolved in order as part of the same call to `dnf-json`.
+Chains of package sets are depsolved in order as part of the same call to `osbuild-depsolve-dnf`.
 The result of a depsolve of each package set in the chain is merged with the subsequent set and the result is a single array of package specs.

 **Content specification**: The content specification for packages is the [`rpmmd.PackageSpec`][godoc-rpmmd-packagespec].
 Each package spec is a fully resolved